musasmike/Portfolio/README.md

 # Portfolio

 Hi, my name is Mike and I'm a master's student in Business Analytics at Southern Utah University.
 I am an aspiring data scientist with a business mindset to drive strategic outcomes with data.
 Known for the ability to solve complex problems through analytical thinking and identify opportunities.
+You will find below my portfolio of work.

 **Technical skills**: Python, SQL, Bigquery, Tableau, JIRA, Microsoft Office, Pandas This is my portfolio of some of the Data Analytics project I have completed